vertica/VerticaPy/docs/source/user_guide_full_stack_linear_regression.rst

 Example without decomposition
 ------------------------------

-Let's use the 'africa_education' dataset to compute a linear regression model of students' performance in school.
+Let's use the ``africa_education`` dataset to compute a linear regression model of students' performance in school.

 .. code-block:: ipython